valhuber/ApiLogicServer/README.md

    * use version 1.61 +

    * The created project is pre-configured for VS Code to use a [Remote Container](https://github.com/valhuber/ApiLogicServer/wiki/Working-with-IDEs#create-the-project).

-You may be asked to install container support, and reload the project in a container... do so.
+      * You may be asked to install container support, and reload the project in a container... do so if you are using Docker (recommended), otherwise decline.

-      * This means it uses Python in the ApiLogicServer docker (not your local host), which _eliminates the need to install and configure Python_
+      * Using the container means VS Code uses Python _in the ApiLogicServer docker_ (not your local host), which _eliminates the need to install and configure Python_

    * you may need to install the [`shell` extension](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) into VS Code, so starting it becomes as simple as `code docker_project` (from your **local** terminal window)